superstar54/aiidalab-qe-hp/docs/source/hp.rst

    If the `HP` tab is now shown when the jobs is finished.
    Click the ``QeAppWorkChain<pk>`` item on top of the nodetree to refresh the step.

 Here is the result of the HP calculation.
+It includes:
+- the Hubbard data for the structure
+- the Structure viewer

+Click on the row above to highlight the specific atoms couple whose inter-site Hubbard V is being calculated.

 .. figure:: /_static/images/hp_step_4_xps_tab.png
    :align: center

 Congratulations, you have finished this tutorial!